harrywhit97/WebApiUtilities/README.md

  1. Make a new ASP .Net Core 3.1 Web API project and install the WebApiUtilities nuget package.
  2. For each model you need to add the following classes
     1. Model which inherits `Entity<TId>` **OR** `AuditableEntity<TId>`
-    1. DTO which inherits `Dto<TModel, TId>` and contains the same properties ad TModel
+    1. DTO which inherits `Dto<TModel, TId>` and contains the same properties as TModel
-    1. DTO validator which inherits `DtoValidator<TDto, Dto>` where Dto is the DTO made previously
+    1. DTO validator which inherits `DtoValidator<TDto, Dto>` where `Dto` is the DTO made previously
     1. Model configuration which inherits `IEntityTypeConfiguration<TModel>`
-    1. **Optional:** If you want to be able to create the model via the API then a Create command which inherits the DTO made previously and `ICreateCommand<TModel, TId>`
+    1. **Optional:** If you want to be able to create the model via the API add a create command which inherits the DTO made previously and `ICreateCommand<TModel, TId>`
-    1. **Optional:** If you want to be able to update (PUT) the model via the API then an Update Command which inherits the DTO made previously and `IUpdateCommand<TModel, TId`
+    1. **Optional:** If you want to be able to update (PUT) the model via the API add an update command which inherits the DTO made previously and `IUpdateCommand<TModel, TId`
-    1. A controller which inherits either `CrudController<TModel, TId, TCreateComman, TUpdateCommand>` **OR** `ReadOnlyController<TModel, TId>`
+    1. A controller which inherits either `CrudController<TModel, TId, TCreateCommand, TUpdateCommand>` **OR** `ReadOnlyController<TModel, TId>`
  3. Make a DbContext which inherits either `AuditingDbContext` **OR** `DbContext`
  4. In the ConfigureServices method of Startup.cs configure your DbContext then add the following line.
 ```C#